nostack-dev/ministate/README.md

 - Upon a valid state change request, the MiniState library updates `data-*` attributes and, consequently, the bound DOM properties.

 ### Component Structure
 MiniTemplate’s components are modular, with component IDs, scoped CSS, and collision-free JavaScript.
-Here’s an example of how a component is structured, showcasing the best practices for performance and maintainability:
+Here’s an example of how a component is structured, showcasing best practices for performance and maintainability:

-**Code Example:**

 ```html
 <div id="button_default" class="btn" aria-label="Button Component">